brandmaker/devportal-website/src/content/guides/mbi.md

 The following aspects must be considered during implementation:

 - The MBI may send a series of events in a single POST request.
 Thus, it is not possible to specifically return the success or failure of processing a single event to the MBI.
-In principle, it is possible to set the "batch size" to "1" during registration, but this is not recommended, since a high number of transactions will increase the system load both on the BrandMaker system and in the Consumer.
+In principle, it is possible to set the "batch size" to "1" during registration, but this is not recommended, since a high number of transactions will increase the system load both on the Uptemposystem and in the Consumer.

 - Events can be deduplicated in the MBI.
 A sequence of e.g. "Element Updated" events are thus combined into one event and only the last event is sent.
 Thus, an event is not always sent for every effective transaction.
 Deduplication is performed based on the following criteria:
     - They must contain the same transaction category (e.g. "UPDATE")